bitwick-tech/automatic-tinder-swipe-macbook/README.md

 6. Go to the tinder page on the web browser.
 Make sure cursor focus is on tinder page. <br/>

-7. Sit back and enjoy.
+7. Sit back and relax!